lamyihua/lamyihua.github.io/about.md

 <!--- <span class="image left"><img src="{{ "/images/pic04.jpg" | absolute_url }}" alt="" /></span> -->

-We are pursuing our dreams in fundamental physics research ...
+We are a bunch of people pursuing our dreams in fundamental physics research ...